Bi-Lipschitz quasiconformal extensions: The Beurling--Ahlfors extension and its variant

-When $y$ grows to the infinity, \eqref{basic} and \eqref{V} imply that $V(x,y)$ tends to $\infty$.
+As $y$ tends to $\infty$, \eqref{basic} and \eqref{V} imply that $V(x,y)$ tends to $\infty$.
 If $y$ is bounded, then $U(x,y)$ clearly tends to $\infty$ as $|x| \to \infty$.
-Combined with local homeomorphy, a topological argument then proves that $F$ is a global homeomorphism of $\mathbb H$ onto itself.
+Combining this with local homeomorphy, a topological argument proves that $F$ is a global homeomorphism of $\mathbb H$ onto itself.